-A final element for setting your pace for success, surround yourself with like-minded people who help nurture your goals.
-Friends who encourage you to spend when you don’t have the money or ostracize you for not flossing the hottest items are only going to hold you back from your full potential.
-Financial discussions can be difficult to have, but they are important if you feel you’re living beyond your means.
+A final element for setting your pace for success is to surround yourself with like-minded people who help nurture your goals.
+Friends who encourage you to spend when you don’t have the money or shun you for not flossing the hottest items are only going to hold you back from your reaching full potential.
+Financial discussions can be difficult to have, but they are vital if you feel you’re living beyond your means.
 As a collective, you all can stop trying to keep up and pave your road to happiness.

 Have you ever been “trying to keep up”, what got you back on track?